Adi-3000/Hello-world/README.md

 # Hello-world
-this is a demo repository to learn git-hub hi my name is aaditya raj i am new to git hub.</n>
+this is a demo repository to learn git-hub
+hi my name is aaditya raj.
+i am new to git hub.
-i am interested in css,html,c,c++,C#,java,j-script. i am rendering.
+i am interested in css,html,c,c++,C#,java,j-script.
+i am rendering.